qfpl/blog/content/drafts/reflex/growing-a-date-picker-1.md

 component.
 As well as the lessons learned along the way, so expect to see me making lots of mistakes.

-This also seemed like a suitably meaty challenge to try to level up my [Reflex] skills, and if I am successful then the Reflex ecosystem hopefully gains a sufficiently generic date picker widget.
+If I am successful then the Reflex ecosystem hopefully gains a sufficiently generic date picker widget.
 Or I'll do everything wrong, then someone will be able to look at what I've done and have a list of what you shouldn't do.
-Win win, really.
+Win win.

 #### Some assumptions...